stitchdata/docs/_replication/selecting-data/syncing-database-views.md

 keywords: replicate, replication, replicate views, view, database view, replicate database view
 tags: [replication]

+content-type: "select-data"
+toc: true
+weight: 3

 summary: "Replicating a database view is almost the same as replicating a database table.
 In this guide, we'll cover the database integrations that support views and the additional steps required to replicate a database view."
-type: "syncing"
-toc: true
-weight: 3
 ---
 {% include misc/data-files.html %}